dart-lang/build/builder_pkgs/mockito/README.md

 their evaluation order is not specified, so if Mockito blindly stored them in the order of their evaluation, it wouldn't be able to match up each argument matcher with the correct name.
-This is why each named argument matcher must repeat it's own name. `foo: anyNamed('foo')` tells Mockito to store an argument matcher for an invocation under the name 'foo'.
+This is why each named argument matcher must repeat its own name. `foo: anyNamed('foo')` tells Mockito to store an argument matcher for an invocation under the name 'foo'.

 > **Be careful** never to write `when;` (without the function call) anywhere.